 - Babies who are sick or who have heart problems shouldn't be massaged, unless under a doctor's order.

-- Use a safe, non-toxic oil or lotion that does not trigger a skin reaction in your baby, like BEB Organic Nourishing Oil.
+- Use a safe, non-toxic oil or lotion that does not trigger a skin reaction in your baby, like BEB Organic Nurturing Oil.

 Always check with your doctor first before adding baby massage to your routine.